timvannuffelen/book-borrow-sample-app/coding-and-design-guidelines.md

 # C# Coding Guidelines

 ## Introduction
-In this document we provide some coding and design guidelines that we would like you to use in the this code base.
+In this document we provide some coding and design guidelines that we would like you to use in this code base.

 We believe being consistent is a good thing in a lot of different situations, adhering to the same coding guidelines being one of them.
 Of course, these are only guidelines, and therefore are in no way enforced upon anyone.